jckarter/clay/doc/language-reference.md

     foo(rvalue x:Int) {}

     bar(x:Int) {
-        // ERROR: our name 'x' is an lvalue, even if bound to an rvalue from the caller foo(x);
+        // ERROR: our name `x` is an lvalue, even if bound to an rvalue from the caller foo(x);
     }